Recommended spots in Aomori, Hirosaki and Goshogawara to enjoy even on rainy days

 The community hall with its large windows is impressive ©Aomori Museum of Art

-The pure white square building is the work of architect Jun Aoki.
-The museum itself is also an artistic space, with the original font created by graphic designer Atsumi Kikuchi used for the museum's signage.
+The pure white, square building is the work of architect Jun Aoki.
+The museum’s signage uses a unique font created by graphic designer Atsuki Kikuchi, making the museum itself an artistic space.

 The harmony between the modern white building and nature is also very nice!